 Germany ripped the structure up badly last century, and the skeleton crew left behind then were wanting of many good traits.
 Even now, Berlin having been dealt the multiple blows of fascism, annihilation, cruel division, one often gets the sense of a city only half full – too light – not light on people but light on the weight of its people.
 The continuity of its people.

 Some are remembered, but most are swept away.

 Do only outsiders think these things?
 It seems wildly irrelevant, really.
 Very un-Berliner.
 And a far cry from our squalling counter-tenor.
 He may not be searching for anyone at all.
 Maybe just an audition.
 It’s not beyond the realms of possibility that a squeak or two made it onto my new record – the windows of my studio aren’t that thick.
 The counter-tenor as counterpoint to Chris Abrahams’ piano, to Joe Talia’s drumming… Oh, but he’s esteemed company.

-Ned Collette’s new album Old Chestnut is out in June on It Records.
+Ned Collette’s new album Old Chestnut is out on August 24 on It Records.